 Up to 610,000 people will face IPC Phase 3 (Crisis) and 4 (Emergency) between July and September 2018.
 Eastern, Western, and Southern provinces are most affected.
 Over 954,000 people are expected to experience IPC Phase 3 and 4 between October 2018 and March 2019.
 Compared to 77,000 reported as food insecure in 2017, this represents an increase of almost 1150%.

-Food insecurity due to natural disasters has often been reported in in Zambia.
-However this year results are among the highest reported in last five years.
+Food insecurity due to natural disasters is frequently reported in Zambia but this year results are among the highest in the last five years.
 The country continues to suffer from chronic undernutrition and poverty.
-Over 40% of the population is stunted.?
+Over 40% of the population faces chronic malnutrition.?